named-JM/named-JM/README.md

 <h1 align="left">Hi!
 My name is JM, a 3rd year Computer Science Student</h1>

 ###

+<p>Here's my profile and social media incase you want to keep in touch!</p>
+<p>Pleased to meet you and lets connect to each other!</p>
 <br clear="both">

 <img align="left" height="200" src="https://im7.ezgif.com/tmp/ezgif-7-4a1027015f.gif"  />